Variable Annuities: How Do They Work?

 When negotiating your contract, make sure you can participate in gains while still avoiding losses.

-Keep in mind that other options exist that could put you in a better financial position in most cases.
+Other options exist that could put you in a better financial position in most cases.

 You’re likely giving up opportunities by investing in a variable annuity.